 Dr Nilushi Wijeyasinghe is a technology analyst and consultant working in the photonics division of IDTechEx.
 She is based at the UK analyst office in central Cambridge.
 Since joining IDTechEx in October 2017, Nilushi has published comprehensive reports on laser and semiconductor technologies.
 She has presented her research at conferences and technical meetings in Germany, Japan and USA.
 Her experience at IDTechEx includes a 6-month technical consultancy project.

 Nilushi completed her PhD in Experimental Solid State Physics at Imperial College London.
-Her doctoral research focused on developing new semiconductor materials and cost-effective fabrication processes for transistors, OLEDs and solar cells.
-Major achievements of her PhD include the publication of five lead author peer-reviewed articles, four of which were in journals with impact factor 10 or higher.
-During her time at Imperial, she collaborated with research teams in Greece, Israel, Hong Kong, UK and USA.
+Her doctoral research focused on developing new semiconductor materials and cost-effective fabrication processes for optoelectronic devices.
+Achievements of her PhD include the publication of five lead author peer-reviewed articles, four of which were in journals with impact factor 10 or higher.
+During her time at Imperial, she collaborated with research teams in Greece, Israel, Hong Kong, Saudi Arabia, UK and USA.